 - Drug violations More than one-third of U.S. citizens jailed abroad are held on drug charges - Photography In some countries travelers can be stopped or detained for photographing such things as police and military installations, government buildings, border areas, and transportation facilities.
-If in doubt, ask permission to take a photo. - Communication monitoring and interception from social media, websites, emails, etc.
+If in doubt, ask permission to take a photo.

-If a student is arrested, contact the Office of International Programs immediately and submit an incident report within 48 hours of arrest notification.
+If a student is arrested, contact International Services immediately.